top of page

 Spider-Man 3 PSP

-Impressively fits the PS2 version's Manhattan sandbox, but at the cost of the frame rate and load times.
-Has boss fights with Morbius and an unrecognizable Shriek.
-It's short and has really clunky combat, leaving little reason to explore.
+Its impressive they fit the PS2 version's Manhattan sandbox on PSP, but it came at the cost of the frame rate and load times.
+It has exclusive boss fights with Morbius and an unrecognizable Shriek.
+It's short and has really clunky combat, leaving very little reason to explore.

 Release: Oct 16, 2007